 The Three Year Plan assumed that some of the income from rates previously intended to pay for the renewal of the City's infrastructure assets would be used instead to fund earthquake recovery costs, (referred to in the Three Year Plan as deferred renewals) because so much of the damage to roading and pipes was being addressed through the SCIRT programme.

-However, we have now realised that the renewals programme cannot be reduced as much as previously thought without seriously compromising the long-term performance of the infrastructure assets.
-This is mainly because many assets, while not requiring immediate repair, now have much shorter lives than was previously the case.
-In addition, the standard of renewal that SCIRT was achieving initially has been reduced, meaning that many of the city's roads and pipes will need to be replaced sooner than predicted three years ago.
-A delay in renewing them results in significantly higher operating maintenance costs.
+A programme prioritisation/ optimisation review was undertaken following the signing of the Cost Share Agreement.
+As a result some work was removed and the standard of renewal that SCIRT had previously been achieving was reduced.
+This could result in some of the city's roads and pipes needing to be replaced sooner than originally forecast.
+Any delay in renewing them can result in higher operating maintenance costs.